MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgIdentityB2CUserFlowUserAttributeAssignment.md

   - `[UserId <String>]`: The unique identifier of user
   - `[WindowsHelloForBusinessAuthenticationMethodId <String>]`: The unique identifier of windowsHelloForBusinessAuthenticationMethod

-USERATTRIBUTE `<IMicrosoftGraphIdentityUserFlowAttribute>`: identityUserFlowAttribute
+`USERATTRIBUTE <IMicrosoftGraphIdentityUserFlowAttribute>`: identityUserFlowAttribute
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DataType <String>]`: identityUserFlowAttributeDataType
   - `[Description <String>]`: The description of the user flow attribute that's shown to the user at the time of sign-up.
   - `[DisplayName <String>]`: The display name of the user flow attribute.
   - `[UserFlowAttributeType <String>]`: identityUserFlowAttributeType

-USERATTRIBUTEVALUES <IMicrosoftGraphUserAttributeValuesItem\[]>: The input options for the user flow attribute.
+`USERATTRIBUTEVALUES <IMicrosoftGraphUserAttributeValuesItem[]>`: The input options for the user flow attribute.
 Only applicable when the userInputType is radioSingleSelect, dropdownSingleSelect, or checkboxMultiSelect.
-  - `[IsDefault <Boolean?>]`: Determines whether the value is set as the default.
+  - `[IsDefault <Boolean?>]`: Used to set the value as the default.
-  - `[Name <String>]`: The display name of the property displayed to the user in the user flow.
+  - `[Name <String>]`: The display name of the property displayed to the end user in the user flow.
   - `[Value <String>]`: The value that is set when this item is selected.

-## RELATED LINKS

 ## RELATED LINKS